 What is the 1st District??

-Our walk was part of the 1st District which constitutes the ancient part of Vienna that was developed by the Romans (oh yes they were everywhere).
-It includes many of the sights that a tourist would normally not know on their first visit but since Context offers deep meaningful tours, I visited several hidden areas.
+Coming back to the walk….
+It started in the 1st District, which was the ancient part of Vienna made by the Romans.
+Oh yes they were everywhere.
+The walk included many of the sights that a tourist would normally not know on their first visit but since Context offers deep meaningful tours, I visited several hidden areas.
 We started with the city’s oldest church- Ruprechtskirche.
 The ivy laden Gothic church is dedicated to the patron saint of Salzburg- St. Rupert.
 It was kinda eerie inside but outside so pretty especially because of the weather.

-The area around the church is very compact and charming.
-Just at the corner is one of the oldest synagogues from the 12th century where the first Jews of the city started living.
-The Jews have had a tumultuous history from the 13th century and the big Jewish community in the city is testament to that.
-There are Jewish clubs, schools, museums and newspapers even now in the city.
-A big memorial to the Austrian Holocaust Victims is right in the middle of the historic centre which was also part of the walk.
+The area around the church was very compact and charming.
+Just at the corner was one of the oldest synagogues from the 12th century where the first Jews of the city started living.
+The Jews have had a tumultuous history and the Jewish community in the city is testament to that.
+I was told that there are Jewish clubs, schools, museums and newspapers even now in Vienna.

-My mind was full of information and several new names.
-We visited several small and quaint streets of Vienna that I do not remember but there was always something which led to something more.
-It was intriguing.
-The three hour walk wasn’t just boring and historic, if you may.
-Even modern Vienna was discussed and talked about and I think that really kept my interest because I could understand the layers of the city by knowing from now to then or vice versa.
+We visited several small and quaint streets of Vienna which were empty and more intriguing.
+In the three hour walk it was history, food and chocolates all combined into one.
+I think that really kept my interest because I could understand the layers of the city by knowing from then to now.

-My favorite part of the walk include the grounds of the Hofburg Palace which I returned to the next day.
-There was a different atmosphere around that area.
+My favorite part of the walk included the grounds of the Hofburg Palace which I returned to the next day.
 It was as if I went back in the 60s.

 Disclaimer: My walk in Vienna was made possible thanks to Context Travel but the views here are completely my own.